kyuQee/kyuqee.github.io/posts/math-for-quant-part-1.md

 # Introduction

-Typically we are taught basic probability in high school, but real probability theory using in financial math, and statistics differs greatly from the concepts taught back in high school.
-So as a way to learn and brush up my skills I am going to explore probability theory in depth.
+High school curricula typically introduce basic probability concepts; however, probability theory applied in financial mathematics and statistics requires significantly advanced techniques.
+To enhance my understanding and proficiency, I will undertake an in-depth exploration of probability theory, encompassing distributions such as binomial, Gaussian, and Poisson, as well as concepts including random variables, sigma algebras, and probability spaces.

 ## The Paradox

-Let's start with a question, that seems pretty simple, but is deceptively paradoxical with the math taught in high school.
+Let's start with a question that seems pretty simple, but is deceptively paradoxical with the math taught in high school.

-According to wikipedia it may be formulated as follows:
+According to Wikipedia it may be formulated as follows:
 > "Consider an equilateral triangle that is inscribed in a circle.
 Suppose a chord of the circle is chosen at random.
 What is the probability that the chord is longer than a side of the triangle?"

-I don't really like the way it is formulated here and it makes it seem like quite an abstract question,
+This formulation makes it seem like quite an abstract question,

 So we may present it alternatively as:
 > Consider two concentric circles with `A` and `B` with radius `R` and `2R`.
 Given a chord of the circle `B` is picked at random, find the probability that this chord intersects, the inner circle `A`.